History of personal computers: Amiga

 A typical IBM PC clone of the era displayed 16 colors at best and more usually only 4 from a fixed palette.
 The Amiga offered 4096 colours with up to 64 colors on screen at once, but through a clever hardware trick called "HAM mode" it was possible to display all 4096 colors on screen simultaneously in some situations.
 This was an unprecedented feat on any machine in the same price bracket and enabled the novelty of displaying photo-realistic images on an affordable home computer.
 Another innovation was the inclusion of a genlock capability which allowed Amiga graphics to be mixed with a television video signal.
 This allowed the Amiga to be competitive in video production against more expensive rivals.
 The Amiga also included a complete graphical pre-emptive multi-tasking operating system called Workbench.
 Competing GUI operating systems were only beginning to gain momentum at the time and often did not allow several programs to be run at once.

 The Commodore Amiga 1000 was launched as a desktop personal computer in 1985 at an event featuring the artist Andy Warhol and the singer Debbie Harry (known professionally as Blondie).
 The machine featured a Motorola 68000 processor and 256KB of RAM in combination with the custom chips.
 The series would reach its height with the release of the cost reduced A500 version in 1987, which was not discontinued until 1992.
 The series would be joined by several other models including versions aimed at the high-end graphics and video markets such as the Amiga 3000 (1990).
-Into the CD-ROM era, a home appliance version was produce in the form of the CD-TV (1991) and a dedicated game console version known as the CD32 (1993).
+Into the CD-ROM era, a home appliance version was produced in the form of the CD-TV (1991) and a dedicated game console version known as the CD32 (1993).
 The Amiga range ended with the bankruptcy of Commodore in 1994, but the series continues to have a cult following from enthusiasts.